History of European Jews in the Middle Ages: Church laws in the Early Middle Ages

 In other parts of western Europe, Jews who wished to remain true to the faith of their fathers were protected by the Church itself from compulsory conversion.
 There was no change in this policy even later, when the Pope called for the support of the Carolingians in protecting his ideal kingdom with their temporal power.
 Charlemagne, moreover, was glad to use the Church for the purpose of welding together the loosely connected elements of his kingdom when he transformed part of the old Roman empire into a new Christian one, and united under the imperial crown all the German races at that time.
 Years after his death, in 843, his empire fell apart, and the rulers of Italy, France, and Germany were more attentive to the Church's desires in the making of laws dealing with the Jews.

 In the wake of a narrow military defeat over Muslim forces, Leo III of Constantinople decided his nation's weakness lay in its heterogeneous population and began the forcible conversion of the Jews, as well as the New Christians.
 However, some were able to secretly continue their Jewish practices.
-In 1040, Rashi was born, and in the wake of the Norman conquest of England, Jews left Normandy to settle in London and other cities such as York, Norwich, Oxford, Bristol and Lincoln, where Pope Gregory VII prohibited Jews from holding offices in Christendom.
-In 1095, Henry IV of Germany granted the Jews favorable conditions and issued a charter to the Jews and a decree against forced baptism.
-In 1171, Jews were accused of committing ritual murder and blood libel in the town of Blois.
-The adult Jews of the city were arrested and most were executed after refusing to convert.
 In 1210, a group of 300 French and English rabbis made aliyah and settled in Israel.
-During the Black Death, the clerics accused Jews of poisoning the wells of Europe to kill all the Christians.